leonardo-simeone/online-gaming-club/README.md

 * __Navigation Bar__

-    * The navegation bar is located at the top of the screen and it's centered both vertically and horizontally.
+    * The navigation bar is located at the top of the screen and it's centered both vertically and horizontally.
 It has the logo or club name: ONLINE GAMING CLUB on the left side and the navigation links on the right side.
-    * The logo in any of the pages links back to home as well as the navegation link: Home, and the rest of the navigation links: Games, About Us, TimeTable and Join Us link to different pages of the same site.
+    * The logo in any of the pages links back to home as well as the navigation link: Home, and the rest of the navigation links: Games, About Us, Timetable and Join Us link to different pages of the same site.
     * The navigation bar was designed to make it easy to read and with a combination of colors that are easy to the eye and create good contrast.
     * All links in the navigation menu have visual cues regarding where the user currently is on the site, as well as which links are they about to click on, making it easier to navigate.
-    * The navegation menu is identical across all the pages on the site which provides quick navigation learning.
+    * The navigation menu is identical across all the pages on the site which provides quick navigation learning.

 ![Nav Bar](documentation/nav-bar.jpg)